-Employer: 7.8% of monthly payroll.
+Employer: 7.8% of covered monthly payroll.

-The maximum weekly earnings for contribution and benefit purposes are G\$21,420.
-The maximum insurable earnings for contribution and benefit purposes are adjusted annually.
+The maximum weekly earnings for contribution and benefit purposes are G\$24,064.
+The maximum covered earnings for contribution and benefit purposes are adjusted annually.

 The employer's contributions also finance cash sickness, maternity, and work injury benefits.